Applying the Readings of the Church Towards a Relationship With Jesus

 It isn’t my goal to single anyone out, but many Catholics seem to have difficulty understanding just what a relationship with Jesus is.
 I would never be foolish enough to say this is the case for every Catholic.
 This has simply been my experience with both people I meet through my local parish and the audience of several Catholic websites I write for.

 I love the Catholic Church and everything that comes with it.
 The Sacraments and traditions have been part of what’s led me closer to Jesus than I ever thought I'd be.
-As someone who left the Church for many seasons of my life and is going through the process of returning, it’s easy for me to see how education and knowledge have the ability to replace intimacy with God.
+As someone who left the Church for many seasons of my life and has recently returned, it’s easy for me to see how education and knowledge have the ability to replace intimacy with God.

 As both a Christian and a writer, my passion is for helping others develop a relationship with Jesus personal to them.
 This doesn’t happen overnight.
 It is just like any other relationship you are a part of.
 Time needs to be spent with the other person.
 You need to get to know them instead of simply learning about who they are.
 There has to be a means of communication, especially in times of need.